Agricultural Development Act

 Article 15

-The competent authorities shall formulate overall planning for watershed management in concert with other authorities concerned.
-It shall also coordinate and promote the construction and the maintenance of such agricultural projects and public facilities, such as soil and water conservation, watershed protection and flood control, windbreaks, agricultural lands improvement, fishing ports, agricultural access roads, agricultural water supply, irrigation and drainage systems.
+The competent authorities shall formulate overall planning for catchment management in concert with the relevant authorities.
+It shall also coordinate and promote the construction and maintenance of such agricultural infrastructures and public facilities, such as soil and water conservation, watershed protection management and flood erosion control, windbreaks, agricultural lands improvement, fishing ports, agricultural access roads, agricultural water supply, irrigation, and drainage.

 Article 16